LikaloLLC/tourguide-js-chrome-extension/readme.md

+To install packages run: `run npm i`
+To build the extension run `npm run build`
+To enable the watch mode, run: `npm run devw`.

-run `npm i` to install packages run `npm run build` to build the extension load unpacked the `/build` folder generated from `npm run build`
+load unpacked the `/build` folder generated from `npm run build`